FabricMC/fabric-docs/develop/items/first-item.md

 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

-However, when you go in-game, you can see that our item doesn't exist!
-This is because you don't statically initialize the class.
+However, if you now try to run the modified client, you can see that our item doesn't exist in-game yet!
+This is because you didn't statically initialize the class.

-To do this, you can add a public static initialize method to your class and call it from your `ModInitializer` class.
+To do this, you can add a public static initialize method to your class and call it from your [mod's initializer](./getting-started/project-structure#entrypoints) class.
 Currently, this method doesn't need anything inside it.

 @[code transcludeWith=:::3](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)